Nexis-Network/homepage/content/docs/guides/exograph.md

 ---
-title: Use Exograph with Exzo Network
+title: Use Exograph with Nexis Network
-subtitle: Build GraphQL backends in minutes with Exograph and Exzo Network
+subtitle: Build GraphQL backends in minutes with Exograph and Nexis Network
 enableTableOfContents: true
 isDraft: false
 updatedOn: '2023-10-07T10:43:33.377Z'